Last Updated: February 15, 2024

 Powell’s, Amazon $12

 While We Can’t Hug – by Eoin McLaughlin, Pictures by Polly Dunbar.
-This book is perfect for COVID times and preschoolers who need some help with social distancing their affection.
+This book was perfect for COVID times, and still relevant for winter cold season!
+A great way to explain loving others but giving space for preschoolers who need some help with distancing their affection when someone has a cold.
 So the hedgehog and tortoise show us that there are lots of ways to show someone you love them.
 I have the Kindle book for this one and my preschooler loves to “read it” on my Kindle iPhone app.

 Powell’s $16, Amazon Kindle $2